The financial statements for Norfund consist of the following:

 The cash flow statement is compiled using the indirect method.

 Plan assets are stated at fair market value.
-Net pension liability comprises gross pension liability less the fair value of plan assets.
-Net pension liabilities from underfunded pension plans are included on the balance sheet as a provision, while net plan assets in overfunded schemes are included as long-term interest-free receivables if it is likely that the overfunding can be utilised.
+Net pension obligation comprises gross pension obligation less the fair value of plan assets.
+Net pension obligations from underfunded pension plans are included on the balance sheet as a provision, while net plan assets in overfunded schemes are included as long-term interest-free receivables if it is likely that the overfunding can be utilised.
 Employer’s social security contribution is made on the basis of net plan assets.

 The effect of changes in pension plans with retroactive effect not conditional on future earnings is defined as an actuarial gain or loss and charged directly to the company’s equity.

-Net pension costs, which consist of gross pension costs less estimated return on plan assets, are classified as an ordinary operating cost and presented as part of the payroll expenses item.
+Net pension expenses, which consist of gross pension expenses less estimated return on plan assets, are classified as an ordinary operating expense and presented as part of the payroll expenses item.
 All actuarial gains or losses are charged directly to the company’s equity.
 Employer’s social security contribution is calculated on contributions paid to the pension plans.

 Estimates and uncertainties

 Determining estimates and probabilities entails using judgement based on experience and best estimate of future developments.
 Given Norfund’s investment strategy and geographical investment areas, there is a high degree of uncertainty associated with expectations regarding future developments.
-Specific areas that include an extensive amount of estimation and judgement are net asset value / valuation of equity investments, write-down of equity investments including currency adjustment and provision for losses on loans to investment projects.
+Specific areas that include extensive estimation and judgement are net asset value / valuation of equity investments, write-down on equity investments and provision for losses on loans to investment projects.